ppwwyyxx/speaker-recognition/README.md

 which will be used as a fallback when bob is unavailable.
 But it's not so efficient as the C implementation in bob.

-## Compile GMM (Optional)

-Run `make -C src/gmm` to compile our fast gmm implementation.
-Require gcc >= 4.7.

-It will be used as default, if successfully compiled.

 ## Algorithms Used